 You can collect your scraps, and every few weeks, you can them drop-off.

-Guide on how to make a countertop compost bin indoor, in a small apartment:
+How to make a counter-top compost bin indoor, in a small apartment:

-If it’s aluminum or ceramic, then you should make sure to get one with holes in the lid.
+If it’s aluminum or ceramic, then it will beneficial to get one with holes in the lid.

 The holes are essential because they will make the material to “breathe”.
-Otherwise, you risk quick heat up of the materials, which will ruin the process of decomposition.
+Otherwise, it is possible that the materials will quickly heat up, which may ruin the process of decomposition.

 The holes will allow the smell from the scraps to go out, which is not something you want.
 So the simple solution here is a charcoal filter.